Driving Dinner Tour #2 – Southern NEK| 06.24.19

 The Freighthouse Café, housed in an old railroad depot, offers breakfast and lunch, as well as ice cream all day.
 Their little store is filled with wonderful Vermont treats from maple to pickles to jarred jams and jellies.
 A great light menu, and a dining room that faces the railroad tracks will have you invisioning times long past, adding a bit of romantic fantasy to your lunch.

 Another stop in the village is Sweet Basil’s Café.
-Serving lunch and dinner Wed. – Fri, and dinner only on Sat.
-(Take out only at this time due to Covid restrictions) this restaurant features an eclectic blend of American and Mexican inspired items.
+Serving dinner Wed. – Fri, and dinner only on Sat. (check their Facebook page for hours, reservation needs, or take out only times due to Covid) this restaurant features an eclectic blend of American and Mexican inspired items.

 The Village Pizza restaurant, a sandwich shop run by the local store (White’s Market), Asia’s Chinese Restaurant, and a wonderful drive thru/take out spot – Mosaic- are all within walking distance so there are plenty of munchies to take advantage of.

 Ending your tour at on Darling Hill Road means sampling delicious deserts and trying a few of their signature cocktails while watching the sunset behind the mountains – a satisfying finish to a day filled with Vermont pleasures.